Firewood Month 2024 WEBINARS

 Emerald Ash Borer Awareness Week 2024 WEBINAR SERIES

-Get ready for another awesome webinar series!
-Emerald Ash Borer Awareness Week is May 20-26th of 2024 and we are coming in hot this year with SIX webinars over the first three days of the week!
+That’s another awesome webinar series for the books!
+Emerald Ash Borer Awareness Week was May 20-26th of 2024 and we came in hot with SIX webinars over the first three days of the week!

 Shareable Flyer here: EAB-Awareness-Week-2024_WebinarsFLYER_v2

-To start us off, Rachel Kappler from Holden Forest & Garden along with Jennifer Koch from USFS Northern Research Station join us to talk about ash tree breeding and EAB resistance.
+To start us off, Rachel Kappler from Holden Forest & Garden along with Jennifer Koch from USFS Northern Research Station joined us to talk about ash tree breeding and EAB resistance.

 Monday, May 20th at 12pm EST